 Sen. Marsha Blackburn (R-TN):

 Okay, thanks.
-Online privateness is one thing, as we’ve labored on ai, we have heard from so many innovators, it is crucial to move a web based shopper privateness commonplace so that individuals have the way in which to set that firewall.
+Online privateness is one thing, as now we have labored on ai, we have heard from so many innovators, it is crucial to go a web-based client privateness customary so that individuals have the way in which to set that firewall.
 Do you agree with that?

 Michael Kratsios:

 Yes.
-Online privateness is critically essential and we might like to work with the committee and with Congress.
+Online privateness is critically vital and we might like to work with the committee and with Congress.

 Sen. Marsha Blackburn (R-TN):